vanyasem/Lomiri-Arch/README.md

 - 🌍 - Available in the repository
 - ✅ - Available in the AUR
-- 😜 - Git version is available
+- 😜 - Git version is available in the AUR
 - ⛔️ - Unresolved issues
 - 🆗 - Resolved issues